cloudfoundry/service-fabrik-broker/interoperator/docs/architecture/cluster-landscape-autoscaling.md

 1. Among the different `nodegroups` (that define the characteristics of a subset of the `nodes` in the given Kubernetes cluster), the configured [expander](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/FAQ.md#what-are-expanders) identifies a particular node group to scale up and also the number of `nodes` by which to scale it up so that the desired number of `pods` can be accommodated by the Kubernetes cluster.
 1. The Cluster Autoscaler's [`NodeGroupManager`](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/processors/nodegroups/nodegroup_manager.go) creates a new set of `nodes` which will eventually join the Kubernetes cluster.
 This will eventually lead the [`kube-scheduler`](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-scheduler/) to schedule the previously unschedulable `pods` on the newly available `nodes`.

-This control-flow can depicted as below.
+This control-flow can be depicted as below.

 ![Cluster Autoscaler Control-flow](images/cluster-autoscaler.png)

 ## Cluster Landscape Autoscaling

-To autoscale the cluster landscape, in addition to the `Cluster` resource like the one [defined](https://github.com/kubernetes/cluster-registry/blob/master/cluster-registry-crd.yaml) in the [Cluster Registry](https://github.com/kubernetes/cluster-registry/), a new resource (say, `ClusterGroup`) is required, which captures the atleast the following details.
+To autoscale the cluster landscape, in addition to the `Cluster` resource like the one [defined](https://github.com/kubernetes/cluster-registry/blob/master/cluster-registry-crd.yaml) in the [Cluster Registry](https://github.com/kubernetes/cluster-registry/), a new resource (say, `ClusterGroup`) is required, which captures the at least the following details.
 * All the details required to provision new clusters with pre-defined characteristics such as the worker `node`/`machine` types and their autoscaling range.
 * The desired [`scale`](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions/#scale-subresource)(i.e., the number of `replicas` of such clusters).

 With this, the following control-flow becomes feasible.
-1. The Cluster Landscape Autoscaler keeps checking for events which indicate that the current number of clusters in the given cluster landscape is not sufficient to host the desired number of [`serviceinstances`](basic.md#sfserviceinstance) of configured individual services.
+1. The Cluster Landscape Autoscaler keeps checking for events which indicate that the current number of clusters in the given cluster landscape is not sufficient to host the desired number of [`sfserviceinstances`](basic.md#sfserviceinstance) of configured individual services.
-Initially, the criteria could be threshold number of `serviceinstances` that cannot be scheduled.
+Initially, the criteria could be threshold number of `sfserviceinstances` that cannot be scheduled.
 This is a passive/re-active approach.
-A more active approach could be to pre-allocate some number of clusters as way of bufferring.
+A more active approach could be to pre-allocate some number of clusters as way of buffering.
 This can mitigate the latency in in the creation of new Kubernetes clusters.
 But, in the future, such scaling events can be triggered based on even more active (or even predictive) criteria.
-1. Among the different `clustergroups` (that define the characteristics of a subset of the `clusters` in the given Kubernetes cluster landscape), the Cluster Landscape Autoscaler identifies a particular `ClusterGroup` to scale up and also the number of `clusters` by which to scale it up so that the desired number of `serviceinstances` can be accommodated by the Kubernetes cluster landscape.
+1. Among the different `clustergroups` (that define the characteristics of a subset of the `clusters` in the given Kubernetes cluster landscape), the Cluster Landscape Autoscaler identifies a particular `ClusterGroup` to scale up and also the number of `clusters` by which to scale it up so that the desired number of `sfserviceinstances` can be accommodated by the Kubernetes cluster landscape.
 It updates the `scale` of the `ClusterGroup` accordingly.
 1. The Cluster Landscape Autoscaler's `ClusterGroupManager` creates a new set of `clusters` which will eventually join the cluster landscape.
-This will eventually lead the [`ServiceInstance Scheduler`](cluster-landscape.md#service-instance-scheduling) to schedule the previously unschedulable `serviceinstances` on the newly available `clusters`.
+This will eventually lead the [`SFServiceInstance Scheduler`](cluster-landscape.md#service-instance-scheduling) to schedule the previously unschedulable `sfserviceinstances` on the newly available `clusters`.

-This control-flow can depicted as below.
+This control-flow can be depicted as below.

 ![Cluster Landscape Autoscaler Control-flow](images/cluster-landscape-autoscaler.png)

-Along with the [`ServiceInstance` scheduler](cluster-landscape.md#service-instance-scheduling), this approach can support all the cluster landscape scenarions discussed [here](cluster-landscape.md#cluster-landscape-scenarios).
+Along with the [`SFServiceInstance` scheduler](cluster-landscape.md#service-instance-scheduling), this approach can support all the cluster landscape scenarios discussed [here](cluster-landscape.md#cluster-landscape-scenarios).